 The Fund invests primarily in marketable securities and other financial instruments which, under normal market conditions, are readily convertible to cash.
-In addition, the Fund's policy is to maintain sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.
+In addition, the policy of the Fund is to maintain sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.